Creative Briefs: Guide + Templates & Examples

 Here’s what they had to say.

-We talked to James Parkinson, Head of Marketing Content at Personnel Checks, and he emphasizes the importance of understanding the goal of the project:
+We spoke to James Parkinson, copywriter and content strategist, who emphasizes the importance of understanding the goal of the project:

 “You need to understand what the end goal or aim for the project or task is before you try to create a brief.
 Many people get this wrong and end up producing a large document with contradicting information.
 When, in reality, if you fully understand the desired outcome, then the brief can be very to-the-point and efficient.”